K7CTC/lora-chat-tdma/README.md

 ### sms_new.py

-This module validates a user provided message of up to 50 characters.
+This module validates a user provided message of up to 30 or 50 characters (depending on selected time scale).
 An SMS packet type identifier is appended and the resulting data is inserted into a new row within the sms table of lora_chat.db.
 This module can be run interactively or non-interactively by passing the optional --msg command line argument.
 If the message is passed via command line, the module will deposit the message into the database, report success/fail and exit.
 If run interactively, the module will loop a prompt to provide an outgoing message.

 ### sms_view.py